odubno/gauss-naive-bayes/README.md

 ## Iris Data Set:

 The Iris data set is a classic and is widely used when explaining classification models.
-The data set has 4 independent variables and 1 dependent variable that has 3 different classes with 150 instances.
+The data set has 4 independent variables and 1 dependent variable that have 3 different classes with 150 instances.

 The first 4 columns are the independent variables (features).
 The 5th column is the dependent variable (class).